Madadog/foam-synth/README.md

 ## Controls

 Click and drag to adjust slider values.
-CTRL+drag for fine adjustments.
-Right-click or SHIFT+click to type values in.
+Double click to reset to default.
+SHIFT+drag for fine adjustments.
+Right-click or CTRL+click to type values in.

 ## Why